rishabarorawork-lgtm/stripe-server-side-ts/readme.md

 Stripe requires the raw body of the request to perform signature verifiction.
 If you're using a framework, make sure it doesn't manipulate the raw body.
 Any manipulation to the raw body of the request causes the verification to fail.

 In **Express.js**, this means you cannot be doing ```app.use(express.json())``` on the global scope ahead of the Stripe Webhook route.
-You might as well use a raw body parser middleware, such as the ```express.raw({ type: 'application/json' })``` before your webhook route like I have done in this project:
+You might as well use a raw body parser middleware, such as the ```express.raw({ type: 'application/json' })``` before your webhook route like I have done in this project.

 ***`src/routes/stripe-webhook.route.ts`***
 ```ts